 Investment guidelines are established by the Investment Committee of the LHL Board of Directors to manage this risk.
 The LICL Board of Directors reviews and adopts these guidelines as appropriate.
 Investment guidelines set parameters within which the Company's external investment managers must operate.
-All of the Company's fixed income managers and private debt managers are signatories of the UN-supported Principles for Responsible Investments, which approximates to 90% of the Company's managed assets.
+93.6% of the Company's externally managed portfolio are managed by signatories of the UNPRI.
 Important parameters include guidelines on permissible asset classes, duration ranges, credit quality, currency, maturity, sectors, geographical, sovereign and issuer exposures.
 Compliance with guidelines is monitored on a monthly basis.
 Any adjustments to the investment guidelines are approved by the Investment Committee, the LHL Board of Directors and LICL Board of Directors.